 We have filed with the SEC a registration statement on Form S-3 to register the notes and common stock offered by this prospectus.
 However, this prospectus does not contain all of the information contained in the registration statement and the exhibits and schedules to the registration statement.
-We strongly encourage you to carefully read the registration statement and the exhibits and schedules to the registration statement.
+We strongly encourage you to carefully read the registration statement and the exhibits and schedules to the registration statement and the exhibits and schedules to the registration statement.
 We also file annual, quarterly and special reports, proxy statements and other information with the SEC.